Hubbitus/alertmanager-jira/README.md

     jira__field__labels: 'label_one, labelTwo, label:three, severity:${context.field("severity")}'
 ```

-For the values `context` see class [AlertContext](src/main/groovy/info/hubbitus/AlertContext.groovy).
+For the values `context` see class [AlertContext](src/main/groovy/info/hubbitus/DTO/AlertContext.groovy).
 There are many interesting fields for use, like:
 * `alert` - [Alert](src/main/groovy/info/hubbitus/DTO/Alert.groovy) object of incoming data
 * `jiraPresentIssues` - search result of found by alert code issues, created early (we automatically create label `Alert(<hashCode>)` to identify updates).
-* `jiraProject` - information and metadata of target JIRA project where task should be created (see `jira__project_key` description before)
+* `jiraProject` - information and metadata of the target JIRA project where a task should be created (see `jira__project_key` description before)
 * `jiraIssueType` - information and metadata of target JIRA IssueType (see `jira__issue_type_name` early)
-* `jiraFields` - jira fields, parsed by rules and heuristics described  in previous section.
-There also metadata for each field present for introspection and validation
+* `jiraFields` - jira fields, parsed by rules and heuristics described in the previous section.
+There is also metadata for each field present for introspection and validation

 ## Tech overview
 This project uses Quarkus, the Supersonic Subatomic Java Framework.